Jim Lindsey (Canadian football)

-James Ellis Lindsey (November 16, 1948 – September 9, 1998) was a gridiron football quarterback.
-He played college football at Abilene Christian College where he broke the NCAA career records for both passing yards and total offense.
-He also pledged Sub T-16 in the fall of 1968 and went on to be skipper in 1969.
-He later played professional football in the Canadian Football League (CFL) from 1971 to 1974 and helped lead the 1971 Calgary Stampeders to the Grey Cup championship.
+James Ellis Lindsey (November 16, 1948 – September 9, 1998) was an American professional football player who was a quarterback in the Canadian Football League (CFL).
+He played college football for the Abilene Christian Wildcats, breaking the NCAA career records for both passing yards and total offense.
+He later played in the CFL from 1971 to 1974 and helped lead the 1971 Calgary Stampeders to the Grey Cup championship.

-Early years
+Early life

 Lindsey was born in 1948 in Bay City, Texas.
 He played high school football in Sweeny, Texas.
 As a senior in 1966, he led Sweeny High School's football team to the Class AA Texas state championship.

-Abilene Christian University
+College career

-Lindsey attended Abilene Christian College in Abilene, Texas and pledged Sub T-16 in 1968.
+Lindsey attended Abilene Christian College in Abilene, Texas.
 After serving as a backup as a freshman in 1967, he was the starting quarterback for the Abilene Christian Wildcats from 1968 to 1970.
 During his three years as the starting quarterback, he led the teams to a 21-9-1 record.
 A prolific passer, he set 19 Southland Conference records and broke the NCAA career record with 8,521 passing yards.
 He also became the nation's all-time leader in total offense.
 He was the Southland Conference Offensive Player of the Year in both 1969 and 1970 and was selected as the first-team quarterback on the 1970 Little All-America college football team.